- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Long Duration

-The Long Duration of the treks is another challenge beginners will face during the ABC expedition.
+The Long Duration of the treks is another challenge beginners will face during the expedition.
 So before booking the trek, it is wise for them to train physically for a few months.
 You are doing cardio exercises and strengthening yourself to raise your stamina and physical fitness.

 Tough Terrain

 The Annapurna region is a remote area in Nepal.
 The trails here are not as well-maintained as the roads in the cities, so beginners may feel uneasy while trekking on rough terrain.
-The ABC trekking route is rocky, steep, and narrow, with cliff edges.
+The route is rocky, steep, and narrow, with cliff edges.
 This makes it hard for beginners to walk and increases the risk of slips and falls.
 For challenging terrains, increasing physical stamina and fitness is wise.

 Can We Combine Annapurna Base Camp with Ghorepani Poon Hill Trek?